 In May 2021, as part of its response to a Women and Equalities Committee report, the government indicated that it would be publishing a response to its consultation in due course.
-It is still awaited.
 In September 2021, a petition to introduce mandatory ethnicity pay gap reporting was debated in the House of Commons and, separately, in October 2021, the issue was debated in the House of Lords.
-News of further developments is awaited.
+In March 2022, the government confirmed that it would not be introducing any mandatory requirements on employers to report ethnicity pay gaps; instead it would remain a voluntary process.
+The government committed to publishing guidance in the summer of 2022 but this is still awaited.